transdigiware/blockchain/howto/ibp-console-certificates.md

 ### Update MSPs to support Node OU
 {: #cert-mgmt-auto-renewal-nodeou}

 When you register a user with the CA, you need to select a user **Type** of `client`, `peer`, `orderer`, or `admin`, that is used to confer a "role" onto the identity.
-Roles are referred to as **Organizational Units (OU)** inside a certificate.
+Roles are referred to as **Organizational Units (OU)** inside a certificate and MSPs can be configured to recognize these roles.
 The `admin` and `orderer` types were added to the {{site.data.keyword.blockchainfull_notm}} Platform when Fabric v1.4.3 was included and contains support for **Node OUs** in MSPs and channels.
 This new capability means that when the MSP admin identity is **enrolled** during MSP creation, the generated signed certificate includes the `admin` type as an OU inside the certificate instead of including the signed certificate of the admin identity in the `admincerts` folder of the MSP.
 You can learn more about the benefits of Node OUs in the Fabric documentation on the [Membership Service Provider](https://hyperledger-fabric.readthedocs.io/en/release-1.4/membership/membership.html#node-ou-roles-and-msps){: external}.

 Because this functionality was not yet available when the {{site.data.keyword.blockchainfull_notm}} Platform service was initially offered, all MSP admin identities that were enrolled before Node OU support was added to the platform in December 2019, do not contain the `admin` OU in their signing certificate.
-Instead, when the MSP was created, the signed cert for the MSP admin was placed in the `admincerts` folder.
-The platform supports both patterns, but if the Node OU configuration was not enabled when the organization MSP was created, additional steps are required after certificate renewal to update the MSP and any channels that the organization is part of.
+Instead, when the MSP was created, the signed cert, or certificate,  for the MSP admin was placed in the `admincerts` folder.
+The platform supports both patterns, but if the Node OU configuration was not enabled when the organization MSP was created, additional steps are required after certificate renewal to update the MSP and any channels that the MSP is part of.
 Therefore, if your MSPs currently are not configured with Node OU support, it is strongly recommended that you add Node OU support now, to avoid the extra updates steps that are required in one year when the certificates expire again.

 To determine whether your organization MSP is enabled with the Node OU configuration, open the MSP in the **Organizations** tab and examine the **Node OU** setting.